turbolinks/turbolinks-classic/README.md

 You can use `Turbolinks.visit(path)` to go to a URL through Turbolinks.

+You can also use `redirect_via_turbolinks_to` in Rails to perform a redirect via Turbolinks.

 Full speed for pushState browsers, graceful fallback for everything else
 ------------------------------------------------------------------------